(Good advice for most dry lakes)

 Where to Stay: Primm Valley Resort has three

-although they all are very reasonable.
-The Primm
+they all are very reasonable.
+The Primm Valley Casino

-the lake with only moderate difficulty.
-Camping on the
+lake with only moderate difficulty.
+Camping on the lake

-lake in a tent is do-able but dusty (and some years, really
+in a tent is do-able but dusty (and some years, really cold).

 Getting to the site: Get off I-15 at Primm (about 40